logc/sbt-hello/README.md

 an SBT plugin.

 Whatever that might be, I wished for a Github repository that would show to me what a minimal working example would be.
-Since I found none, I created this once I had a MWE.
+Since I did not found one, I created this.

 ## What to look out for